This webinar will help participants to:

 - Understand a 6-point framework for effective communications that can apply to everything you do

 - Craft a strategic communications plan

-- Explore and apply insights from academic research to their work
+- Explore and apply insights from relevant academic research

 - Develop a deeper understanding of what makes a good story

 How can we help people care enough to act about issues that matter most?

 How can we use emotion to gain attention and launch conversations?

 What makes one story more likely to inspire action than another?

 How can we craft compelling communication that provides value to our communities and results in the change we would like to see?

 Inspired, science-driven communication is gasoline on the fire of your idea!
 But if you’re like many nonprofit leaders, you don’t have time to develop and implement a 29-page communications strategy.
 In this SSIR Live! program, we’ll share six “guideposts” that will increase the likeliness of success by making your current work more compelling!